 Assessment in VET courses is competency based.
-This means that you need to demonstrate that you have gained, and can apply the specific knowledge and skills for the unit of competency to be deemed competent in that unit.
+This means that your need to demonstrate that you have gained, and can apply, the specific knowledge and skills for the unit of competency to be deemed competent in that unit.
 Evidence of competence will be collected in a variety of ways including written tasks, practical demonstration, portfolio or assignments.

-You will be deemed Competent if performance in all required assessment activities for the unit of competency is satisfactory or Not Competent if you are still developing skills and/or your performance is at an unsatisfactory level.
+You may be deemed 'Competent' if performance in all required assessment activities is satisfactory or Not Yet Competent if you are still developing skills and/or your performance is at an unsatisfactory level.
 There is no pass or fail.
 This means that a course mark is not allocated.
 For this reason, the assessment schedule for HSC VET courses is in a different format to other Board Developed Courses.
 Formal assessment will be scheduled only when you have developed the necessary skills, and underpinning knowledge to demonstrate competency.

-Your trainer will keep an outcome record of units of competency.
+Your trainer will keep a record of units of competency achieved.
 You may request to see this record at any time to determine your progress.
 Alternately you will be supplied with a competency log for maintaining a record of units achieved.
-You are entitled to seek advice about options for further training and assessment for competencies 'not achieved'.
-You will also receive a report from the school each semester indicating competency achievement.
+You are entitled to seek advice about options for further training and assessment for competencies 'not yet achieved'.
+You will also receive a report from the school each semester indicating competencies achieved to date.

-The achievement of units of competency, will lead to a Certificate at AQF level I, II or III or a Statement of Attainment towards the AQF qualification.
+The achievement of units of competency, will lead to a Certificate at AQF level I, II or III or a Statement of Attainment (SOA) towards the AQF qualification.
 A transcript will be issued by the NSW Education Standards Authority (NESA) on behalf of Public Schools NSW Wagga Wagga, Registered Training Organisation (RTO) 90333 for successful completion.

-Recognition of Prior Learning (RPL) is available by submitting the RTO RPL Form with the evidence relevant to each unit of competency for which RPL is being sought.
-The RPL Form and evidence portfolio must be submitted to your trainer who will forward it to the RTO manager for review.
+Recognition of Prior Learning (RPL) is available by submitting evidence of skills and knowledge relevant to the unit/s of competency for assessment by your trainer.